dujiajun/dujiajun/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the AI Coding application at Zhipu.AI since March 2025.
+- 🔭 I’m currently working as backend developer on AI Coding application at Zhipu(Z.AI) since March 2025.
 Prior to that, I spent two years with the TikTok Growth Team.

 - 🌱 I’m currently learning system architecture for LLM applications, with a focus on designing robust and high-throughput AI agent systems for production environments.